-Fig. 6 - Alternate Tie to Prevent Snagging
+Fig. 7 - Alternate Tie to Prevent Snagging

-- (c) When no vehicles or pedestrians are approaching, raise the drop wire by pulling that portion of the handline on the opposite side of the strand from the building.
-The portion of the handline toward the building should pass through employee's hand as shown in Fig. 7 in order that he may be able to pull the handline in either direction to work the drop wire among the branches of the tree or to pull the wire to the ground quickly if necessary. - (d) After the drop wire has been raised to the approximate required height, tie the handline to the base of the pole, or, if at a span clamp, to the lower rungs of the ladder and proceed as outlined in 3.01(9) and (10).
+c.
+When no vehicles or pedestrains are approaching, raise the drop wire by pulling that portion of the handline on the opposite side of the strand from the building.
+The portion of the handline toward the building should pass through employee's hand as shown in Fig. 8 in order that he may be able to pull the handline in either direction to work the drop wire among the branches of the tree or to pull the wire to the ground quickly if necessary.